 Established in 2014, the Pet Support Program is a pet shelter within Found House IHN’s Emergency Shelter.
-It provides a coordinated network of care for people and pets experiencing homelessness or other related crises, with the goal to keep people and their pets safe and together.
+It provides a coordinated care network for people and pets experiencing homelessness or other related crises to keep people and their pets safe and together.
 People have the best outcomes when they can keep their support systems and families intact, staying connected to beloved pets that offer companionship, emotional support, and other health benefits.
 Animals are best served by staying with humans they love and avoiding surrender to shelters.

 Neighborhood Pets is a community-based nonprofit organization that cares about people and the animals they love.
 They provide low-cost wellness care, a free spay/neuter program, a pet food bank, veterinary care assistance, low-cost pet supplies, among other resources.
 Relationships and building trust in the community are at the core of their work.